devspace-sh/devspace/docs/pages/development/synchronization.md

 <summary>
 ### How does the sync work?
 </summary>
-DevSpace.cli establishes a bi-directional code synchronization between the specified local folders and the remote container folders.
+DevSpace CLI establishes a bi-directional code synchronization between the specified local folders and the remote container folders.
 It automatically recognizes any changes within the specified folders during the session and will update the corresponding files locally and remotely in the background.
 </details>

 <details>